JiarongGu/banbrick-redux-creator/doc/ReduxService.md

 # ReduxService
+using decorators to create redux service class, can access redux state using class from everywhere you want.
+- decorators: `@service`, `@state`, `@reducer`, `@effect`, `@connect`.

-using service class instead of creating delicated redux methods, all instance created by service class will shared in the same scope of its prototype
+hint: all instance created by service class will shared in the same scope of its prototype.

 ## @service
 ```javascript